Updated for Title II Final Rule | websites, apps, documents

 Second Half

-- every W3C WCAG 2 Level A and Level AA guideline
+- every W3C WCAG 2.1 and 2.0 Level A and Level AA guideline

 - specific technologies and design techniques used to satisfy accessibility concerns